What is OxyContin?

 The PHP and IOP levels of care provided by The Best Treatment is important because in order to prevent relapse it is suggested a 60-90 day rehabilitation process is completed.
 We offer an individualized treatment program because it is essential to begin treating the root causes of drug use and addiction and everyone’s care is different.

-Our goal here at The Best Treatment Center is to support our clients during their recovery journey and always encourage their continuous growth.
-We know that the more supported our clients feel, the more courage they will have to continue in their battle against OxyContin addiction.
+Our goal here at The Best Treatment Center is to support our guests during their recovery journey and always encourage their continuous growth.
+We know that the more supported our guests feel, the more courage they will have to continue in their battle against OxyContin addiction.